Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Field Type Description

-WriteCap *bacap.WriteCap WriteCap is the write capability that should be stored for channel
+WriteCap *bacap.WriteCap WriteCap is the write capability that should be stored for the channel.

 ReadCap *bacap.ReadCap ReadCap is the read capability that can be shared with others to allow them to read messages from this channel.